Christian music: Industry

 Christian music is supported by a segment of the general music industry which evolved as a parallel structure to the same.
 Beginning in the 1970s and developing out of the Jesus movement, the Christian music industry subsequently developed into a near-billion dollar enterprise.
 By the 1990s the genre had eclipsed classical, jazz, and new-age music, and artists began gaining acceptance in the general market.
 There are several programs of schooling that have been created to create new christian artists such as Hillsong College in Norwest, Australia, and Visible Christian College in Memphis, TN U.S.A.
 Hillsong United is the band out of Hillsong college and they took the worship music scene by storm in 2016 with the song "What a Beautiful Name" which won the GMA Dove song of the year in 2017.
-Other famous artists include Chris Tomlin, Casting Crowns, Amy Grant, and Skillet.
+Other famous artists include dc Talk, Chris Tomlin, Casting Crowns, Amy Grant, and Skillet.

 Media

 Today, Christian music is available through most available media.
 Christian music is broadcast over the radio, television, or the Internet.
 Christian Albums and video recordings (CD, LP, digital download, DVD, etc.) have been increasingly more popular and have continued to increase in sales.

 Christian Musicals is another growing area, especially with the help of the internet.
 Church drama groups frequently enjoy performing musical dramas which can be downloaded on-line for free use.